-To create content for YouTube, doing a proper keyword research is very necessary.
+To create content for YouTube, doing proper keyword research is very necessary.

 That’s how Webris managed to get over 82k views in just 11 months for their e-commerce store.

 For your keyword research, you have to find keywords that show video results on Google.
-These type of keywords include:
+These types of keywords include:

-The keyword you’re targeting should also have low competition and high-volume of searches.
+The keyword you’re targeting should also have low competition and a high volume of searches.
 Again long-tail keywords can be targeted.

 Step 2.
 Make Your Videos Highly Engaging